On the volume of a unit vector field in 3 dimensions via calibrations

 When $m=2k+1$ is odd we have further understanding of the geodesic flow.

-We see it through the means of Hopf vector fields.
+We see it by means of the Hopf vector fields.
 Let $J_0\in\End{\R^{2k+2}}$ be a linear complex structure compatible with the metric.
 It gives rise to a Hopf vector field, defined, at each $x\in\Sphere^m(r)$, by $X=\frac{1}{r}J_0x$.
 We have omitted the base point on the target manifold.
 Clearly

 and so $\na_XX=0$.
 Finally, for any $Y$ such that $Y,J_0Y\perp \{x,X\}$, we have successively